Prajwal5180/acs/Day 1: Fundamentals and Basic Chat Functionality/Lab 1 Ex-1: Setting Up Azure Communication Services Environment.md

    ![](../images/day1-lab1-5.png)

-4. After the validation gets succeeded, click on **Create** to provision communication services.
+1. After the validation gets succeeded, click on **Create** to provision communication services.

    ![](../images/day1-lab1-4.png)

     >**Note**: After clicking on Submit, it might take 2 minutes to provision the communication services.

-1. **Navigate to the Communication Services resource** you created.
+1. Navigate to the Communication Services resource you created.

-1. **Go to "Keys"** in the left-hand menu.
+1. Go to **Keys** in the left-hand menu.

-1. **Copy the connection strings and service endpoints**:
-   - You will use these values to authenticate and connect to the Communication Services resource.
+1. Copy the connection strings and service endpoints.
+You will use these values to authenticate and connect to the Communication Services resource.

 ## Task 2: Configuring access controls with Microsoft Entra ID